cryptomator/cryptomator.github.io/_i18n/team_en.md

 coreteam:
   title: Skymatic
   content: Cryptomator is created and maintained by Skymatic.
-  action: Get to know our Team on skymatic.de
+  action: Get to Know Our Team
 contributors:
   title: Contributors
 translators: